B.Ed Entrance Exam > B.Ed Entrance Notes > Teaching Aptitude for Teaching Exam > Notes: Teaching Formula

 • Analysis involves breaking down information into smaller parts, while synthesis means combining these parts to form a whole.

-• Example: In literature, a teacher might first analyze individual elements of a story (like characters and plot) before synthesizing them to understand the overall theme.
+• Example.
+In literature, a teacher might first analyze individual elements of a story, such as characters and plot, before synthesizing them to better understand the overall theme.

-• Importance: Both processes are essential for developing critical thinking and a comprehensive understanding of the subject.
+• Importance.
+Both processes are crucial for fostering critical thinking and achieving a thorough understanding of the subject.

 5. From Particular to General

-• Teaching should begin with specific examples and move towards general principles or concepts.
+• Teaching should begin with specific examples before progressing to general principles or ideas.

-• Example: In history, a teacher might start with a specific historical event and then discuss the broader trends or causes that led to it.
+• Example.
+In a history lesson, a teacher might start with a specific historical event and then discuss the broader trends or reasons behind it.

 6. From Whole to Part